aws-samples/serverless-patterns/eventbridge-lambda-fsx-openzfs-periodic-replication/README.md

 ## Testing

-1. In the Outputs tab of the AWS CloudFormation console, note the `SNSTopic` , `EventBridgeRule` , `LambdaExecutionRole`, `LambdaFunction` outputs.
+1. In the Outputs tab of the AWS CloudFormation console, note the `SNSTopic` , `EventBridgeScheduler` , `EventBridgeSchedulerRole` , `LambdaExecutionRole`, `LambdaFunction` outputs.
 Kindly provide all the requested details.
 2. Based on the provided schedule, monitor the CloudWatch logs and the FSx snapshots that are created.
 3. The Lambda will automatically send notifications for any kinds of failures within the API calls to the configured email ID.